InvisibleGit/goos-kotlin/README.md

 The other two end-to-end tests are failing with `"fix me"` error, and that will be resolved soon as already noted.

+#### Step 03 - Simplifying Sniper Events

+Text rushes through changes, often completely skipping changes by merely mentioning them.

+##### Commit 1 - Listening to the Mood Music

+Just finding better names.
+Since it touches a bunch of files, we'll put it in a separate commit.